ctphoenix/Python-Course-Material/chapter5.md

 In this homework, we will analyze a dataset consisting of an assortment of wines classified as "high quality" and "low quality" and will use the k-Nearest Neighbors classifier to determine whether or not other information about the wine helps us correctly predict whether a new wine will be of high quality.

 *** =instructions
 -  The dataset remains stored as `data`.
-Because most wines in the dataset are classified as low quality, a very simple classifier predicts that all wines are of low accuracy.
-Use the accuracy function to calculate how many wines in the dataset are of low quality.
+Because most wines in the dataset are classified as low quality, a very simple classifier would be to predict that all wines are of low quality.
+Use the `accuracy` function (preloaded into memory as defined in Exercise 5) to calculate how many wines in the dataset are of low quality.

 *** =hint
 - The `accuracy` function should work just fine, with `0` as the first argument!